 What is AVANDARYL?

-AVANDARYL contains 2 prescription medicines to treat diabetes, rosiglitazone maleate (AVANDIA) and glimepiride (AMARYL).
-AVANDARYL is used with diet and exercise to treat certain adults with type 2 ("adult-onset" or "non-insulin dependent") diabetes mellitus ("high blood sugar") who are:
+AVANDARYL contains 2 prescription medicines to treat diabetes, rosiglitazone maleate (AVANDIA®) and glimepiride.
+AVANDARYL is used with diet and exercise to treat adults with type 2 (“adult-onset” or “non-insulin dependent”) diabetes mellitus (“high blood sugar”).

 Glimepiride can help your body release more of its own insulin.
 Rosiglitazone can help your body respond better to the insulin made in your body and does not cause your body to make more insulin.
 These medicines can work together to help control your blood sugar.

-It is not known if AVANDARYL is safe and effective in children under 18 years old.
+It is not known if AVANDARYL is safe and effective in children younger than 18 years old.

 Who should not take AVANDARYL?